-(b) The waste military munitions must be transported in accordance with the department of defense shipping controls applicable to the transport of military munitions;
+(b) The waste military munitions shall be transported in accordance with the department of defense (DOD) shipping controls applicable to the transport of military munitions.

-(c) The waste military munitions must be transported from a military owned or operated installation to a military owned or operated treatment, storage, or disposal facility; and
+(c) The waste military munitions shall be transported from a military owned or operated installation to a military owned or operated treatment, storage, or disposal facility.

-(d) The transporter of the waste must provide oral notice to the director within twenty-four hours after the time the transporter becomes aware of any loss or theft of the waste military munitions, or any failure to meet a condition of paragraph (A)(1) of this rule that may endanger health or the environment.
-In addition, a written submittal describing the circumstances must be provided within five days after the time the transporter becomes aware of any loss or theft of the waste military munitions or any failure to meet a condition of paragraph (A)(1) of this rule.
+(d) The transporter of the waste shall provide verbal notice to the director within twenty-four hours after the time the transporter becomes aware of any loss or theft of the waste military munitions, or any failure to meet a condition of paragraph (A)(1) of this rule that may endanger health or the environment.
+In addition, a written submittal describing the circumstances shall be provided within five days after the time the transporter becomes aware of any loss or theft of the waste military munitions or any failure to meet a condition of paragraph (A)(1) of this rule.

-(3) The exemption in paragraph (A)(1) of this rule from regulation as hazardous waste applies only to the transportation of non-chemical waste military munitions.
-It does not affect the regulatory status of waste military munitions as hazardous wastes with regard to storage, treatment, or disposal.
+(3) The exemption from regulation as hazardous waste in paragraph (A)(1) of this rule applies only to the transportation of non-chemical waste military munitions.
+The exemption does not affect the regulatory status of waste military munitions as hazardous wastes with regard to storage, treatment, or disposal.

 (4) The conditional exemption in paragraph (A)(1) of this rule applies only so long as all of the conditions in paragraph (A)(1) of this rule are met.

 (C) Amendments to DOD shipping controls.
-The department of defense (DOD) shipping controls applicable to the transport of military munitions referenced in paragraph (A)(1)(b) of this rule are government bill of lading (GBL) (GSA standard form 1109), requisition tracking form (DD form 1348), the signature and tally record (DD form 1907), special instructions for motor vehicle drivers (DD form 836), and the motor vehicle inspection report (DD form 626).
+The DOD shipping controls applicable to the transport of military munitions referenced in paragraph (A)(1)(b) of this rule are government bill of lading (GBL) [general services administration (GSA) standard form 1103], requisition tracking form (DD form 1348), the signature and tally record (DD form 1907), special instructions for motor vehicle drivers (DD form 836), and the motor vehicle inspection report (DD form 626).